htchen/i2p-nthu/week 12 （非指標）/week 12 非指標.md

 ```

-- memeset : Sets the first num bytes of the block of memory pointed by ptr to the specified value (interpreted as an unsigned char).
+- memeset : Sets the first num bytes of the block of memory pointed by ptr to the specified value (interpreted as an unsigned char)
-- memcpy : Copies the values of num bytes from the location pointed to by source directly to the memory block pointed to by destination.
+- memcpy : Copies the values of num bytes from the location pointed to by source directly to the memory block pointed to by destination

 reference : [cplusplus - memeset](http://www.cplusplus.com/reference/cstring/memset/) , [cplusplus - memcpy](http://www.cplusplus.com/reference/cstring/memcpy/)
  ```c